wilsoneric7/wellpermitimporter/README.md

     store_in_sql(form_data, conn_str)
     import_to_gis_from_sql(conn_str, gis_url, layer_item_id)

+Where to Run It on Your Computer
+Folder: Pick a spot like C:\Users\YourName\WellImporter (Windows) or ~/Documents/WellImporter (Mac/Linux).
+Save well_importer.py there.
+Keeps it tidy.

+Terminal:
+Windows: Open Command Prompt (Win + R, cmd), cd C:\Users\YourName\WellImporter.

+Mac/Linux: Open Terminal, cd ~/Documents/WellImporter.

+Run It:
+Windows: python well_importer.py

+Mac/Linux: python3 well_importer.py

+If Python’s not found, reinstall with “Add to PATH” checked (Windows) or use brew install python (Mac), sudo apt install python3 (Linux).

 How to Use It
-Toss your well permit PDF into your SharePoint library.
+Upload your well permit PDF to your SharePoint library.

-Update the script with your details (URLs, usernames, etc.).
+Update the script with your SharePoint, SQL, and ArcGIS details.

-Run it: python well_importer.py.
+Open terminal, cd to your folder, and run the script.

-Check your SQL Server table and ArcGIS Online layer—boom, it’s there!
+Check SQL Server (WellPermits table) and ArcGIS Online (your layer) to see the magic.

+Stuff in This Repo
+well_importer.py: The main script.

+README.md: This file you’re reading.

+create_table.sql: The SQL script for the WellPermits table (below).

+(Optional) sample.pdf: A fake well permit PDF if I had one handy—make your own for testing.

+create_table.sql
+sql

+CREATE TABLE WellPermits (
+    PermitID INT IDENTITY(1,1) PRIMARY KEY,
+    Owner NVARCHAR(100),
+    Township NVARCHAR(10),
+    Range NVARCHAR(10),
+    Section INT,
+    Quarter NVARCHAR(20),
+    Latitude FLOAT,
+    Longitude FLOAT,
+    Purpose NVARCHAR(50),
+    Depth INT,
+    Flow INT,
+    ProcessedDate DATETIME DEFAULT GETDATE(),
+    GISImported BIT DEFAULT 0
+);

 Tips
-If the PDF format changes, tweak the regex patterns in extract_form_data.
-They’re picky about exact matches.
+Regex in extract_form_data is fussy—if your PDF’s different, tweak those patterns.

-SharePoint passwords in plain text are sketchy—look into OAuth if you’re feeling fancy.
+SharePoint passwords in the script?
+Kinda sketchy.
+Look into OAuth if you’ve got time.

-Test with a dummy PDF first.
-I messed up the lat/long conversion a couple times before I got it right.
+Test with a dummy PDF first—I botched the lat/long math a couple times.

 What Could Go Wrong
-SharePoint might barf if the file isn’t found—double-check file_name.
+SharePoint: File not found?
+Check file_name.

-SQL Server might choke on bad data (e.g., missing numbers).
-Add some error checks if you’re paranoid.
+SQL: Bad data (e.g., missing numbers) might crash it—add error checks if you’re worried.

-ArcGIS Online needs edit perms on the layer, or it’ll just sit there complaining.
+ArcGIS: No edit perms on the layer?
+It’ll whine.

 Future Ideas
-Loop through all PDFs in the SharePoint folder instead of one at a time.
+Loop through all PDFs in SharePoint instead of one.

-Hook it up to Power Automate to run when a new PDF drops.
+Hook it to Power Automate for auto-runs.

-Add a log file so you know what’s up.
+Add a log file to track what’s happening.

+Fork it, tweak it, yell at me if it breaks.
+Happy coding!
+What to Include in the GitHub Repo
+Here’s what I’d toss into the repo so anyone (including you) can grab it and go: well_importer.py:
+The script above.
+Main deal.

+README.md:
+The text above, saved as README.md.
+GitHub loves this—it’s your landing page.

+create_table.sql:
+A separate file with the SQL table script.
+Makes it easy to set up the DB.

+Optional: requirements.txt:
+A file listing dependencies for pip.
+Add this:

+pdfplumber
+pandas
+pyodbc
+office365-rest-python-client
+arcgis

+Then folks can just run pip install -r requirements.txt.

+Optional: Sample PDF:
+If you’ve got a dummy well permit PDF, throw it in as sample.pdf.
+I’d make one matching the regex (e.g., “Well Owner Name: John Doe”, etc.), but you’d need to whip that up since I can’t here.

+Optional: .gitignore:
+Add this to keep junk out of the repo:

+__pycache__/
+*.pyc
+*.pyo
+*.pdf  # Unless you include a sample

+Folder Structure

+WellImporter/
+│
+├── well_importer.py
+├── README.md
+├── create_table.sql
+├── requirements.txt  (optional)
+├── sample.pdf        (optional, if you make one)
+└── .gitignore        (optional)